1. Osome Blog UK

 You bought a studio apartment for £150,000, which later sold for £200,000.
 This means you gained £50,000 worth of capital (£200,000 minus £150,000).

-If you’re setting up an offshore company as a non-resident in the UK, you are generally not expected to pay CGT.
+When setting up offshore companies as a non-resident in the UK, you are generally not expected to pay CGT.
 The reach of CGT depends on the taxpayer’s residence, not on where an asset is situated.
 There’s usually no CGT arising from the disposal of UK assets for an offshore company (unless the gain is caught by the corporation tax charge).

 UK VAT – what is the VAT rate in the UK?